Symbolic Recovery of Differential Equations: The Identifiability Problem: Algorithms

-which is of the same order as the error we witness in Section~\ref{sec:experiments-linear-uniqueness}.
-Clearly, this error introduces linear independence of the matrix $(u(t_i,x_j),\Tilde{u}_x(t_i,x_j))\in\mathbb{R}^{nm\times2}$ and, thus, the experiments in Section~\ref{sec:experiments-linear-uniqueness} show that its smallest singular value is 10.
-Thus, the naive algorithm FRanCo wrongly yields that a PDE is unique.

-To deal with the numerical instabilities we increase the order of the finite differences and check if the lowest singular values converges to 0 exponentially fast.
-This is expected to happen if the exact matrix does not have full rank, since higher order approximations have higher order residual terms \cite{Burden2015}.
+In general, one has to deal carefully with the errors introduced through numerical derivatives.
+Therefore, we gradually increase the order of the finite differences and check if the lowest singular values converge to 0 exponentially fast.
+This is expected to happen if the exact matrix does not have full rank, since higher order approximations have higher order residual terms \citep{Burden2015}.
 Therefore, we propose applying Stable Feature Rank Computation (S-FRanCo), described in Algorithm~\ref{alg:s-franco}, and assess if the least singular value decreases exponentially for higher finite differences orders.
 The advantage of this approach becomes clear in Section~\ref{sec:experiments}.
 S-FRanCo takes a method $features$ as input.
 The method $features$ outputs the desired feature matrix for given derivatives and is needed as an input to S-FRanCo, to determine the feature matrix of which the rank is supposed to be computed.
 Its explicit application becomes apparent in the next two subsections.
-For linear PDEs it should simply concatenate the derivatives to a linear feature matrix, i.e., for the inputs $u_{\alpha^1}(t^i,x^j)_{ij},...,u_{\alpha^k}(t^i,x^j)_{ij}$ $features$ should return
+For linear PDEs, it should simply concatenate the derivatives to a linear feature matrix, i.e., for the inputs $u_{\alpha^1}(t^i,x^j)_{ij},...,u_{\alpha^k}(t^i,x^j)_{ij}$ $features$ should return